-Here are a brief biography and a few publication credits.
-If you click on the links at the bottom, you can read some of my poems online.
+- Here are a brief biography and a few publication credits.
+If you click on the links at the bottom, you can read some of Catherine’s poems online.

-Really feeling the love?
-You can follow me on Facebook (after a friend request) or Twitter.
+- Really feeling the love?
+Follow her on Facebook (after a friend request) or Twitter.